ros2/design/articles/115_topic_and_service_name_mapping.md

 | ROS Service          | rs     |
 | ROS Parameter        | rp     |
 | ROS Action           | ra     |

+While all planned prefixes consist of two characters, i.e. `rX`, anything proceeding the first namespace separator, i.e. `__`, can be considered part of the prefix.
+The standard reserves the right to use up to 8 characters for the prefix in case additional prefix space is needed in the future.

 ### ROS to DDS Name Conversion Examples